tye-exe/EasyConfigurations/README.md

   doing so could have unforeseen effects.

 - @ExternalUse – These methods are safe to use as you see fit, anywhere & in anyway.
-This is because these methods implement guards to prevent arbitrary values from being passed into places they shouldn't.
+This is because these methods implement guards to prevent arbitrary values from being passed into places they shouldn’t.

 - @NotImplemented – These methods **SHOULD NOT** be used any circumstances.
 Either internally or externally as they are still being developed.